Here is a checklist you can use when touring and interviewing both center based and in home daycares.

 - How are employees screened?
 How long have all the employees worked for the daycare?
 Expect some turnover, focus on any long term employees which is a very good sign!
 What sort of training and certifications do the care givers have?

-- Has everyone working in the building been tested for TB?
+- Has everyone working in the building been tested for tuberculosis?

 - How are the staff trained throughout the year?